badersur/webcrawler/README.md

 # webcrawler
-A web Crawler using Google's first search algorithm with some modifications.
+A web Crawler using Google's first search algorithm (PageRank) with some modifications.
-This is a result of taking Udacity's course CS101: https://www.udacity.com/course/intro-to-computer-science--cs101
+This is a result of taking Udacity's course: [Intro to Computer Science](https://www.udacity.com/course/cs101)